-It's been five years now since Statcast tracking began at every Major League ballpark, and with each passing year we’re getting a better understanding of just how hard and how far a big leaguer can hit a baseball.
-Five years in, Nomar Mazara and Trevor Story are tied for the longest distance at 505 feet.
+Statcast has tracked games at every Major League ballpark for six seasons now, and with each passing year we’re getting a better understanding of just how hard and how far a big leaguer can hit a baseball.
+Since 2015, Nomar Mazara owns the longest homer distance at 505 feet.
 And Giancarlo Stanton has hit the hardest tracked homer at a scorching 121.7 mph.

-But baseball has been around way longer than five years, obviously.
+But baseball has been around way longer than that, obviously.
 And while we’re unable to go back and superimpose exit velocities and projected distances on homers from the past, we can certainly gawk at them and wonder, "What if they were tracked?"
-Plus, with live baseball on hold at the moment, do we really need any excuse to revisit some classic dingers?
+Regardless, do we really need any excuse to revisit some classic dingers?

 Here, in no particular order, are 12 absolutely massive homers we wish came under Statcast tracking.
 If there’s any we missed, don’t hesitate to let the author know.